lionicsheriff/SublimeAcmePlumbing/README.md

 is_file tests if the message data references a file.
 If it fails, it tries again as a relative path using the current working directory set in the message.
 The final path is stored in the match\_data to allow subsequent actions access to the full path

+### is_dir

+> see Tests.py@is_dir

+is_dir tests if the message data references a directory.
+Like is_file, if it fails it tries again as a relative path using the current working directory set in the message.
+The final path is stored in the match\_data to allow subsequent actions access to the full path.

 ### extract_jump

 > see Tests.py@extract_jump